Quality assurance and development of our education

 Among other things, the unions appoint representatives to elected office, such as student representatives on the boards of the faculties, departments and study programmes at the Bachelor's, Master's and doctoral level.
 They are also responsible for training and coordinating their representatives.

 The central LUS in its turn appoints student representatives at the University level, for example to the University Board and the central Education Board.

 As a regular student or a doctoral student, you can contribute to quality management at the University by getting involved in your student union or LUS.

 Do you want to become a student or doctoral student representative?
 Contact your union!

-To ensure the quality of entire study programmes at the Bachelor's, Master's and doctoral level, external evaluations are carried out either annually or every few years.
+To ensure the quality of entire study programmes at the Bachelor's, Master's and doctoral level, external evaluations are carried out regularly.
 This can be done at the national level – for example by experts from outside Lund University appointed by the Swedish Higher Education Authority – and at the international level by established ranking and accreditation authorities.
 Importantly, these evaluations have in common that the student perspective is taken into account and that students and/or alumni are typically involved.

 Within the common framework for quality management at the University, each faculty has developed its own procedures for continuous quality assurance and development of its education.
 Lund University strives for flexible working methods and it is more important for us that each course or programme can be evaluated and developed meaningfully rather than for everyone to proceed in exactly the same way.